 More Things to do in West Auckland

-- If headed to the rainforest, remember to bring food, water, insect repellent, and a jacket for the ever-changing weather.
+- If you are headed to the rainforest, remember to bring food, water, insect repellent, and a jacket for the ever-changing weather.
 Also, to help prevent Kauri dieback (a tree disease) from spreading, please use the trackside footwear cleaner at the trailheads before entering the trails.

 - At the beach, look for the red and yellow surf lifesaving flags, and be sure to swim between the flags.
 This is the area that is both determined to be safest on the day, and the area patrolled by the lifeguards.